Zach has been an online writer for over seven years. His writing focuses on gardening, cooking, and aquariums.

 Due to its strong oxidation properties, it will remove chlorine, chemical pesticides and any organics that may be present.

-Why It Works
+Why Hydrogen Peroxide Works

 The cleansing, insecticidal and aeration properties of hydrogen peroxide are all made possible by the chemical reaction that takes place when it breaks down.

 Without going deep into chemistry, it should at least be known that under normal conditions, it will decompose to form water and oxygen.
-The formula can be observed as such: 2H2O2 --> 2H2O + O2.
+The formula can be observed as such: 2H2O2 becomes 2H2O + O2.

 In the initial part of the reaction, a single oxygen atom is formed.
 Since it is unstable, this oxygen molecule will bind quickly.

-The majority of the time, the oxygen will bind with another oxygen to form a stable O2 molecule (aeration property), but some of the time, it will react with organic tissue of pests, thus acting as an oxidizer that destroys tissue (pesticide property).
+The majority of the time, the oxygen will bind with another oxygen to form a stable O2 molecule (aeration property), but some of the time, it will react with the organic tissue of pests, thus acting as an oxidizer that destroys tissue (pesticide property).